 Subject Vison

-Driven by our ethos and school values, Computing and the use of ICT is central to the education of all pupils because they will be required to use technology, throughout their education and on into work.
-It is essential that pupils have opportunity to build skills quickly in Year 5.
-With a wider range of feeder schools, pupils join Woodfield with differing experiences in ICT.
-Pupils should have the opportunity to apply and develop their technological understanding and skills across a wide range of digital contexts, to allow them to feel empowered to manage issues with technology outside of education, and make positive contributions in their local and global communities.
+Computing and the use of ICT is central to the education of all children because they will be required to use technology, throughout their education and on into work.
+In a middle school setting we aim to consolidate learning as soon as possible.
+It is essential that students have opportunity to build skills quickly in Year 5.
+With a wider range of feeder schools, it is clear that pupils join Woodfield with very contrasting experiences in ICT.
+Students should have the opportunity to apply and develop their technological understanding and skills across a wide range of digital contexts, to allow them to feel empowered to manage issues with technology outside of education, and make positive contributions in their local and global communities.

-The core of computing is computer science, in which pupils are taught the principles of information and computation, we begin our journey by using block driven coding platforms to teach the fundamentals of computational thing and examine the constructs behind computer programming.
-Pupils are being equipped to use information technology to safely create programs, systems and a range of content.
+The core of computing is computer science, in which students are taught the principles of information and computation, we begin our journey by using block driven coding platforms to teach the fundamentals of computational thing and examine the constructs behind computer programming.
+Students are being equipped to use information technology to safely create programs, systems and a range of content.

-It is also essential to prepare our pupils for a range of futures.
-It is vital that all pupils are taught the required skills to become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for use in their next steps of education.
-As part of their study in digital literacy, pupils will learn how to be responsible digital citizens, safe and effective users of technology and understand the impact that their digital footprints leave.
+It is also essential to prepare our students for vastly different futures.
+It is vital that all students are taught the required skills to become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for use in their next steps of education.
+As part of their study in digital literacy, students will learn how to be responsible digital citizens, safe and effective users of technology and understand the impact that their digital footprints leave.

 By the time our pupils leave us for high school they will have the necessary skills to support their pathways through an ICT or Computing GCSE.
 We provide a solid grounding to ensure they will have the necessary transferable skills to contribute to any of their future learning and employment.